SaiKrishnaT759/interview-genius-chat/README.md

 Simply visit the [Lovable Project](https://lovable.dev/projects/6475c697-851f-479e-add1-8626b145efc5) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)